dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2743: Cultural organizations benefit local economies.
+### T2743: They create jobs, attract tourists, and bolster the local economy.

 |Support|
 |---|